inducer/uiuc-academic-integrity/doc/filing-a-case.md

 ## Preparing to File

-If you have not filed an academic integrity case recently, first read the [Provost's Quick Reference Guide](https://provost.illinois.edu/policies/policies/academic-integrity/instructors-quick-reference-guide-to-academic-integrity/) and the relevant parts of the student code’s discussion of [academic integrity infractions](https://studentcode.illinois.edu/article1/part4/1-402/).
+If you have not filed an academic integrity case recently, first read the [Provost's Quick Reference Guide][provost] and the relevant parts of the student code’s discussion of [academic integrity infractions](https://studentcode.illinois.edu/article1/part4/1-402/).

 Take a moment to consider whether the observed behavior merits an academic integrity allegation.
 Minor misdeeds, honest mistakes, and misunderstanding can be handled using standard classroom processes (e.g. deducting points, giving warnings).
 Does it seem like the student was deliberately or negligently violating the academic integrity rules in a way that you consider significant?